 FIFA 22 is the next instalment in the fabled sports franchise, and it will be arriving soon.

-We're expecting FIFA 22 to release on the 24th September 2021 for Standard Edition owners.
+We're expecting FIFA 22 to release on the 24th of September 2021 for Standard Edition owners.

 Meaning that Early-Access will release on the 21st of September 2021 for Champions and Ultimate Edition owners.